xcp-ng/xcp-ng-org/docs/guides.md

 ### 3. Disable TX Checksum Offload

-Now is the most important step: we must disable tx checksum offload on the virtual xen interfaces of the VM.
+Now is the most important step: we must disable TX checksum offload on the virtual xen interfaces of the VM.
 This is because network traffic between VMs in a hypervisor is not populated with a typical ethernet checksum, since they only traverse server memory and never leave over a physical cable.
 The majority of operating systems know to expect this when virtualized and handle ethernet frames with empty checksums without issue.
 However `pf` in FreeBSD does not handle them correctly and will drop them, leading to broken performance.

 The solution is to simply turn off checksum-offload on the virtual xen interfaces for pfSense in the TX direction only (TX towards the VM itself).
 Then the packets will be checksummed like normal and `pf` will no longer complain.

 :::tip
 Disabling checksum offloading is only necessary for virtual interfaces.
-When using [PCI Passthrough](https://github.com/xcp-ng/xcp/wiki/PCI-Passtrough) to provide a VM with direct access to physical or virtual (using [SR-IOV](https://en.wikipedia.org/wiki/Single-root_input/output_virtualization)) devices it is unnecessary to disable tx checksum offloading on any interfaces on those devices.
+When using [PCI Passthrough](https://github.com/xcp-ng/xcp/wiki/PCI-Passtrough) to provide a VM with direct access to physical or virtual (using [SR-IOV](https://en.wikipedia.org/wiki/Single-root_input/output_virtualization)) devices it is unnecessary to disable TX checksum offloading on any interfaces on those devices.
 :::

 :::warning